High-fidelity Rydberg controlled-Z gates with optimal pulses: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-We acknowledge the support from the National Science and Technology Council (NSTC), Taiwan, under the Grant No. NSTC-109-2112-M-001-035-MY3, No. NSTC-111-2119-M-001-002, and the support from Academia Sinica, Taiwan, under the project number AS-iMATE-110-36.
+We acknowledge the support from the National Science and Technology Council (NSTC), Taiwan, under the Grant No. NSTC-109-2112-M-001-035-MY3, No. 112-2112-M-001-079-MY3, No. NSTC- 112-2119-M-001-007, and the support from Academia Sinica, Taiwan, under the project number AS-iMATE-110-36.
 We are also grateful for helpful discussions with Yi-Cheng Wang.